Mayim Bialik: 2021–2023: Jeopardy! host and directorial debut

+In May 2023, Bialik competed as a contestant on an episode of Celebrity Wheel of Fortune against Vanna White and Ken Jennings.
+Bialik won $62,200 for Mental Wealth Alliance.

 Advocacy and activism

 Grok Nation

 Bialik founded Grok Nation (originally styled "GrokNation") in August 2015 to facilitate conversations among people of different ages and backgrounds about issues.
 It aimed to engage readers in online conversations that led to offline action, mobilizing them to change the world as a community.
 To grok means to understand in a profound manner.
 (The term comes from the 1961 science fiction novel Stranger in a Strange Land by Robert A. Heinlein.)
 Bialik had written on a similar idea for Jewish Telegraphic Agency–affiliated Jewish parenting site Kveller for five years.
 She announced and described her new creation on Kveller.

 Along with former Sassy writer and editor Christina Kelly, Bialik relaunched Grok Nation as a women's lifestyle site in March 2018.
 The site ceased updates in March 2019, with new content shifting to Bialik's email newsletter.